-At Founder + Lightning, we help non-technical founders build and launch tech businesses.
+At F+L, we help non-technical Founders build and launch tech businesses.
 As a Product Manager, I’ve worked directly with many start-ups, and indirectly with many more.
-Here are the top 6 lessons founders can benefit from when launching a tech start-up.
+Here are the top 6 lessons Founders can benefit from when launching a tech start-up.

 Building tech is an expensive way to validate your idea